The

 occasionally ask me for guidance as to whether or not they should make changes

 to their UPR settings on the User Sys Defs Screen.
-The correct answer to this

-type of question is to test proposed changes first before adopting them for
+The correct answer to this type of question is to test proposed changes first

-live play.
-This is done by recording your old settings, persisting your new
+before adopting them for live play.
+This is done by recording your old settings,

-settings produced an improvement in hit rate and/or flat win bet roi in samples
+indicates the new settings produced an improvement in hit rate and/or flat win

-of significant size, then you should probably keep your new settings.
-If Data
+should probably keep your new settings.
+If Data Window R&D indicates the

-flat win bet roi, then you should revert back to your old settings.
+new settings produced a decline in hit rate and/or flat win bet roi, then you should revert back to your old settings.

 Impact